lsst-dm/qserv-slac/README.md

 # qserv-ncsa
-Documentation, configuration and scripts for installing and managing Qserv at NCSA
+Documentation, configuration files and scripts for managing Qserv instances at NCSA